HL7EE/fhir.ee/build.md

 - \ImplementationGuide - the root for latest official of IG, For example:
   - htttps://fhir.ee/ImplementationGuide/ee-base - The official version of Estonian Base Implementation Guide
   - htttps://fhir.ee/ImplementationGuide/mpi - The official version of Master Patient Inde (MPI) Implementation Guide
-- redirects - The ability to specify Ngnix instructions to rewrite location of the different resources (mostly terminology).
-It includes:
+- redirects - The ability to specify Ngnix instructions to rewrite location of the different resources from directory "ngnix".
+It includes redirects of terminology: CodeSystem, ValueSet, NamingSystem.
-  - CodeSystem
-  - ValueSet
-  - NamingSystem

 ### www.fhir.ee
 Redirects to fhir.ee.